redhat-cop/infra.aap_configuration/docs/CONVERSION_GUIDE.md

 # Red Hat Communties of Practice Controller Configuration Collection Conversion Guide

-# REQUIREMENTS
+## REQUIREMENTS

-The AWX.AWX OR ANSIBLE.TOWER collections MUST be installed in order for this collection to work.
-It is recomended they be invoked in the playbook in the following way.
+The AWX.AWX OR ANSIBLE.CONTROLLER collections MUST be installed in order for this collection to work.
+It is recommended they be invoked in the playbook in the following way.

 ## Using this collection

 The awx.awx or ansible.controller collection must be invoked in the playbook in order for ansible to pick up the correct modules to use.

 Otherwise it will look for the modules only in your base installation.
 If there are errors complaining about "couldn't resolve module/action" this is the most likely cause.